utdata/rwd-mastery-assignments/pir/README.md

 This assignment is the draft of your Public Information Request for data that you will work on through the next month.
 Be sure to review [what makes a good data PIR](https://docs.google.com/document/d/1rU4VIPyFjVFWn01mhCyG-4fGHIIAaDzobJN1Yc_dA5I/edit#heading=h.1t2idypeepwn).
 The idea is for me to give you some feedback before you submit this the following week.

+Write this draft in a Google Doc, give me editing access and then submit the link to the assignment in Canvas.

 Be sure to include:

 - How and who you are sending this request to.
 I want to know the agency and name of the person and a link to the online submission form if there is one.